LMoelck/planet/README.md

 # Planet description

-In the repo we are exploring different planets.
+In the repo we are exploring different planet.

 ## Contact